What Is The Difference Between Interest Rate And APR?

 The interest rate is needed to calculate the annual percentage rate because the interest rate is added to the total fees paid, and the principal balance, to get one final aggregated number.
 From there, that total is divided by the number of days in the loan, multiplied by 365 and again divided by 100 to convert that number into a percentage.
 That percentage is your APR.

-Is It Better To Have A Lower Interest Rate Or APR?
+Is It Better to Have a Lower Interest Rate or a Lower APR?

 Generally speaking, the APR is a more accurate representation of the true borrowing cost of the loan.
 The lower your APR is, the less expensive it was to borrow the money.